kha1ne/minimal-react-project/README.md

 ## Overview

-This repository contains a minimal React + TypeScript setup using the latest **Vite** and **Yarn 4**.
+This repository showcases a **hybrid component architecture** combining React 19 and Lit 3 web components, built with the latest **Vite** and **Yarn 4**.
-It's intentionally barebones and serves as a starting point for step-by-step customization.
+It demonstrates best practices for integrating framework-specific React components with framework-agnostic Lit web components in a single application.

 The project is optimized for modern development:

 - ⚡ Fast dev server powered by Vite.
+- 🧩 Hybrid architecture: React + Lit components working seamlessly together.
 - 📦 Modern dependency management with Yarn 4.
 - 🔒 Reproducible installs via `yarn.lock`.